 What Are Inlays & Onlays?

 Dentists will typically do everything possible to restore an existing tooth rather than to replace the tooth.
 Many times the solution for saving a tooth involves a variation of an inlay or an onlay.
 Inlays and onlays are also known as partial crowns, and are used to restore shape, prevent any further damage, and strengthen the tooth.
-For residents needing an inlay or onlay in Wake Forest, the best destination is Village Dental where talented dentists offer an exceptional experience.
+For residents needing an inlay or onlay, the best destination is Village Dental where talented dentists offer an exceptional experience.

 Inlay Vs. Onlay